theirc/airbel/src/_projects/placement-algorithm.md

       https://qz.com/1183013/researchers-developed-an-algorithm-to-place-refugees-where-theyre-most-likely-to-find-work/
 milestones:
   - date: 2018-06-01 00:00:00
-    title: Cross-agency partnership
+    title: Cross-agency partnership towards a pilot
     link: >-
       https://docs.google.com/document/d/18e7XsRGdek4oW_X3rXaVUwk3GalKeHA8eydL-c6CmGk/edit?usp=sharing
     link_title:
     description_markdown: >-
-      Due to lower resettlement numbers in the U.S., the IRC and Stanford’s IPL decide to approach two other resettlement agencies, Lutheran Immigration and Refugee Service and the United States Conference of Catholic Bishops, and develop a proposal to implement the algorithm across multiple agencies.
-Stanford begins designing the portal staff that the agencies will use.
+      The IRC will work with Lutheran Immigration and Refugee Service and other potential resettlement agencies to rollout a pilot of the algorithm.
   - date: 2018-03-01 00:00:00
     title: “Moonshot” pitch to a16z
     link: >-